Mexican Slang words

 Used to describe – or to assign elevated status to – a person, place, thing or action and to convey an element of impressive dominance or mastery.
 The best of the best.

-Codo / coda
+Codo / Coda

 A tight ass, cheap or stingy person.
 It’s a funny one this, because codo literally means elbow.
 So to gesture that someone is cheap, you would just tap your elbow a few times 🤣